shakacode/react-webpack-rails-tutorial/.controlplane/readme.md

 ## Setup and run

 Check if the Control Plane organization and location are correct in `.controlplane/controlplane.yml`.
+Alternatively, you can use `CPLN_ORG` environment variable to set the organization name.
 You should be able to see this information in the Control Plane UI.

 **Note:** The below commands use `cpl` which is the Heroku to Control Plane playbook gem,